Status: June 2026 – All cited studies are peer-reviewed and publicly available on PubMed.

 Fluorosis is the visible sign of a disturbance in enamel formation (amelogenesis):

-• During tooth development, fluoride ions are deposited into the mineralizing tissue.
+- During tooth development, fluoride ions are incorporated into the mineralizing tissue.

-• This alters the function of enamel-forming cells (ameloblasts) and inhibits the breakdown of organic matrix proteins.
+- This alters the function of the enamel-forming cells (ameloblasts) and inhibits the breakdown of organic matrix proteins.

-• The result is faulty crystal formation in the tooth enamel – porous structures develop, which clinically manifest as white spots, and later as brownish discolorations or defects.
+- The result is defective crystal formation in the tooth enamel – creating porous structures that clinically appear as white spots, later also as brownish discolorations or defects.

 Why the debate is important